Telemetry Posting to TwitPic and Twitter

 Run the Simulation

-Click Play to run the simulation and automatically post to TwitPic and Twitter.
+Click Run to run the simulation and automatically post to TwitPic and Twitter.

 Every time the simulation time changes it will trigger a post to TwitPic and Twitter.
-Posts are triggered by the Play button and also by all the other time controls (Previous, Next, Beginning and End) in the Clock toolbar.
+Posts are triggered by the Run button and also by all the other simulation controls, i.e., Start, Previous, Next, and End.

 See the image below for an example of the tweets in Twitter for a View Window named "Pipe-Box Flow Streamlines" and a Residuals Monitor named "Pipe-Box Flow Residuals."